IgniteUI/igniteui-xplat-docs/doc/en/components/charts/chart-features-navigation.md

 </IgrDataChart>
 ``` -->

-## Data Chart Navigation through Code
+## Chart Navigation through Code

 The $PlatformShort$ data chart component provides several navigation properties that are updated each time a zoom or pan operation happens in the data chart.
 You can also set each of these properties to zoom or pan the data chart programmatically.
 The following is a list of these properties:

 - `WindowPositionHorizontal`: A numeric value describing the X portion of the content view rectangle displayed by the data chart.
 - `WindowPositionVertical`: A numeric value describing the Y portion of the content view rectangle displayed by the data chart.
-- `WindowRect`: An `IgRect` object representing a rectangle that represents the portion of the chart that is currently in view.
+- `WindowRect`: An `Rect` object representing a rectangle that represents the portion of the chart that is currently in view.
 For example, a `WindowRect` of "0, 0, 1, 1" would be the entirety of the data chart.
 - `WindowScaleHorizontal`: A numeric value describing the width portion of the content view rectangle displayed by the data chart.
 - `WindowScaleVertical`: A numeric value describing the height portion of the content view rectangle displayed by the data chart.